baumann-t/whatsfordinner/README.md

-What's For Dinner is a web application by Thomas Baumann, Huang Shuwei, Claire Conrardy and Kieran Dunch.
+What's For Dinner is a web application by Thomas Baumann, Claire Conrardy Kieran Dunch, and Huang Shuwei.

 It was created from scratch over the course of two weeks in Spring 2022, as the final project of Le Wagon's web Development Bootcamp in Montréal.